History of China (1989–2002): Economic development

 The PRC leadership was also struggling to modernize and privatize State-owned enterprises (SOEs) without inducing massive urban unemployment.
 A generation of people that suffered due to the Cultural Revolution that lacked the proper education or applicable skills has found it increasingly difficult to find a stable place in the increasingly privatized workforce.
 As millions lost their jobs as state firms closed, Zhu demanded financial safety nets for unemployed workers.
+Much of this job loss resulted from the large-scale layoffs of state-owned enterprise employees in the late 1990s, a process known as xiagang (下岗), which marked the end of guaranteed lifetime employment for many urban workers.
 While mainland China will need 100 million new urban jobs in the next five years to absorb laid off workers and rural migrants; so far they have been achieving this aim due to high per capita GDP growth.
 Under the auspices of Zhu and Wen Jiabao, his top deputy and successor, the state has been alleviating unemployment while promoting efficiency by pumping tax revenues into the economy and maintaining consumer demand.

 Critics have charged that there is an oversupply of manufactured goods, driving down prices and profits while increasing the level of bad debt in the banking system.
 But demand for Chinese goods, domestically and abroad, is high enough to put those concerns to rest in the time being.
 Consumer spending is growing, boosted, in large part, due to longer workers' holidays.

 Zhu's right-hand man, then Vice-Premier Wen Jiabao oversaw regulations for the stock market, campaigned to develop poorer inland provinces to stem migration and regional resentment.
 Zhu and Wen have been setting tax limits for peasants to protect them from high levies by corrupt officials.
 Well respected by ordinary Chinese citizens, Zhu also holds the respect of Western political and business leaders, who found him reassuring and credit him with clinching China's market-opening World Trade Organization (WTO) deal, which has brought foreign capital pouring into the country.
 Zhu remained as Premier until the National People's Congress met in March 2003, when it approved his struggle to clinch trusted deputy Wen Jiabao as his successor.
 Like his fourth-generation colleague Hu Jintao, Wen's personal opinions are difficult to discern since he sticks very closely to his script.
 Unlike the frank strong-willed Zhu, Wen, who has earned a reputation as an equally competent manager, is known for his suppleness and discretion.